yleeyilin/tp/docs/UserGuide.md

 #### Pinning a contact : `pin`

-Pins the specified contact on PoochPlanner so that your important contacts will consistently appear at the top on the contact list.
+Pins the specified contact on PoochPlanner so that your important contacts will consistently appear at the top of your contact list.

 Format: <br>
 `/pin ; name : [name]`